-- a. medium intensity commercial development consisting of office based commercial uses and entertainment uses that provide a key employment hub for the Sunshine Coast region; - b. integration with the transit plaza and the transit station and interchange (CAMCOS); Retail Core Precinct; regional shopping centre (Sunshine Plaza); and Plaza Parade; - c. a central public parking facility; - d. a site for a communications and technology data centre; - e. lane way connections/shared zone streets around linear parks;
+- a. medium intensity commercial development consisting of office based commercial uses and entertainment uses that provide a key employment hub for the Sunshine Coast region; - b. integration with the transit plaza and the transit station and interchange (CAMCOS); Core Business Precinct; regional shopping centre (Sunshine Plaza); and Plaza Parade; - c. a central public parking facility;

-- f. maximum development yields for this precinct are expected to be in the order of : - Retail 3,900 m GFA; and - Commercial 50,000 m GFA; and - g. development does not provide for residential uses, other than caretakers accommodation.
+- d. a site for a communications and technology data centre; - e. lane way connections/shared zone streets around linear parks; - f. maximum development yields for this precinct are expected to be in the order of 20: - Retail 3,900m2 GFA; and - ➢ Commercial 30,000m2 GFA; - g. development does not provide for residential uses, other than caretakers accommodation; and - creates an opportunity for a hospitality precinct that may contain nightclubs and live music venues.